MicrosoftDocs/azure-dev-docs/articles/terraform/includes/comparing-terraform-and-bicep-integration-features.md

 ## Summary

 Bicep and Terraform offer many user-friendly infrastructure and integration features.
 These features make it easier to implement and manage automation technology.
-When deciding which is best for your environment, it's important to consider whether you'll be deploying to more than one cloud or whether your infrastructure consists of a multi or hybrid-cloud environment.
+When deciding which is best for your environment, it's important to consider if you're deploying to more than one cloud or whether your infrastructure consists of a multi or hybrid-cloud environment.
 Moreover, be sure to consider the nine features discussed in this article to make the best choice for your organization.